Dzenoo/Dzenoo/README.md

  <h1> About Me </h1>

-🚀 I'm full-stack developer with a passion for building modern web applications using the MERN stack
+🚀 I'm react developer with a passion for building modern web applications using the React, Node and MongoDB

 💻 My skills include proficiency in JavaScript, React, Node.js, and MongoDB.
 I have experience building responsive, scalable, and secure web applications.